7 Best YouTube Alternatives: Top Monetization Platforms (2022)

 Video on demand includes offering videos to an audience.
 These can be gated or free to the public.
 But because we’re looking at ways to make money from videos, let’s dig into three types of VOD models you can use.

 Subscriptions provide access to content for a regular fee.
 The most popular versions of this model include video platforms like Netflix, Hulu, AppleTV, DisneyPlus, and Amazon Prime.
 For a monthly fee, you get to watch as much content as you can.
-You get access to TV series, movies, and can watch videos in ultra HD content.
+You get access to TV series, movies, and many end up watching videos in ultra HD content.

 Rentals allow users to enjoy video streaming for a fixed time and a one-time fee.